Last updated 05/04/2022

-When you submit data to through a form such as those found on contact pages or comment forms cookies may be set to remember your user details for future correspondence or to ensure there are not multiple submissions of the same data.
+When you submit data through a form such as those found on contact pages or comment forms, cookies may be set to remember your user details for future correspondence or ensure there are not multiple submissions of the same data.

 - Site preferences cookies

-- This site uses Google Analytics which is one of the most widespread and trusted analytics solution on the web for helping us to understand how you use the site and ways that we can improve your experience.
+- This site uses Google Analytics which is one of the most widespread and trusted analytics solutions on the web for helping us to understand how you use the site and ways that we can improve your experience.
 These cookies may track things such as how long you spend on the site and the pages that you visit so we can continue to produce engaging content.
-For more information on Google Analytics cookies, see the official Google Analytics page.
+See the official Google Analytics page for more information on Google Analytics cookies.

-- As we give advice on different products it’s important for us to understand statistics about how many of the visitors to our site actually enquire about these products and as such this is the kind of data that these cookies will track.
+- As we advise on different products, we must understand statistics about how many of the visitors to our site enquire about these products and as such, this is the kind of data that these cookies will track.
 This is important to you as it means that we can accurately make business predictions that allow us to monitor our advertising and product costs to ensure the best possible price for clients.

-We use third party marketing software Outfunnel in order to send our emails and manage our marketing campaigns.
-Outfunnel uses localStorage as part of tracking, so we would have information on email open rates and click through rates.
+We use third-party marketing software Outfunnel to send our emails and manage our marketing campaigns.
+Outfunnel uses localStorage as part of tracking, so we would have information on open email rates and click through rates.
 Outfunnel also tracks activity on the website.